 Basic Edits right in Collage cells

-The Basic tab of that palette lets you resize, rotate, flip, and adjust the exposure of an individual image.
+The Basic tab of that palette lets you rotate, flip, and adjust the exposure of an individual image.
 You can adjust the size with the Size slider and the Fit to cell and Fill cell buttons.

-Shortcut to the Editor for text and overlays
+Shortcut to the Editor for text and graphics

-The new “Edit” button in the top toolbar brings your entire collage to the Editor for text, overlays, and any edits you want applied over the whole collage.
+The new Edit button in the top toolbar brings your entire collage to the Editor for text, graphics, and any edits you want applied over the whole collage.
 No need to save and name it first.

 Once you’ve taken your collage to the Editor, you can’t come back to Collage and make more changes.
 So choose this only when you consider the design (layout, background, individual image edits, and swatch cells) final.

-The Effects tab of the editing palette, marked with a crown, lets you Royale subscribers have at it with six of everyone’s favorite one-click effects.
+The Effects tab of the Edit Image palette lets you have at it with six of everyone’s favorite one-click effects.
 Click the effect to apply it to an individual image, and you’ll see a check mark over the effect letting you know which one you are currently using.
-If you decide not to keep it, click “Original” and the image will go back to its original state.
+If you decide not to keep it, click Original and the image will go back to its original state.
 All images keep the edits you’ve made to them, even when you move them from cell to cell.